Please "like" this page.

 The Christian New Testament adds insight into how Christians should view Israel and the situation in the Middle East today.
 There's a lot scriptural evidence on this subject from both of our holy books.
 The only difficulty is in condensing it to fit here.

-The majority of scholars believe the Gospel of Matthew was composed between 80 and 90 CE (Source: Duling 2010, p.
+The majority of scholars believe the Gospel of Matthew was composed between 80 and 100 CE (Source: Duling 2010, p.
 298-299).
-The most probable date for the books of Luke and Acts is around 80-100 CE according to most scholars.
-This means that while Jesus may have made this prediction, it was not written down until after the destruction took place.
-The prophets of the Tanach recorded their prophecies before they were fulfilled.
-Just something to consider.Luke 21:25 And there shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the sea and the waves roaring;This is standard prophetic symbolism (for instance see Nahum 3:12).
+The most probable date for the books of Luke and Acts is also around 80-100 CE according to most scholars although some have it as early as 65 or 70 CE.
+This means that while the historic Jesus may have made this prediction, it was not written down in all likelihood until after the destruction took place.
+The prophets of the Tanach recorded their prophecies well before they were fulfilled in most cases.
+Just something to consider.Luke 21:25 And there shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the sea and the waves roaring;This is standard prophetic symbolism, for instance Nahum 3:12:

-26 Men's hearts failing them for fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken.Luke 21:27 And then shall they see the son of man coming in a cloud with power and great glory.
+26 Men's hearts failing them for fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken."All your fortresses are like fig trees with first-ripe fruits; if they be shaken, they fall into the mouth of the eater."Continuing...Luke 21:27 And then shall they see the son of man coming in a cloud with power and great glory.

 Luke 21:28 And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.